Zeioth/compiler.nvim/README.md

 ## How to use
 Press `F6` to open the compiler.

-Press `q` to close the terminal after you run the task.
+Press `q` to close the terminal after you are done.

 ## Advanced
 If you want to implement custom behaviors when compiling/running, then read this section